France's Macron to address nation day after no-confidence vote topples government

 “I believe that stability requires the departure of the President of the Republic,” said Manuel Bompard, leader of the far-left France Unbowed party, on BFM TV Wednesday night.

-Far-right National Rally leader Marine Le Pen, whose party holds the most seats in the Assembly, did not explicitly called for Macron's resignation but warned that "the pressure on the President of the Republic will get stronger and stronger."
+Far-right National Rally leader Marine Le Pen, whose party holds the most seats in the Assembly, stopped short of calling for Macron's resignation but warned that "the pressure on the President of the Republic will get stronger and stronger."

 “I was elected to serve until 2027, and I will fulfill that mandate,” he told reporters earlier this week.